evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_awd/_index.md

 The Chevrolet Equinox EV AWD, with dimensions of 4867 mm in length, 1953 mm in width, and 1646 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 The Chevrolet Equinox EV AWD is available in a total of 8 paint colors, including solid, metallic, and pearlescent options.

-You can select from multiple wheel options in different sizes on the Chevrolet Equinox EV AWD, allowing you to customize your vehicle to suit your style and driving preferences.
+The Chevrolet Equinox EV AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/55 tires on 19" rims
 - 275/45 tires on 20" rims
 - 275/40 tires on 21" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).